You know how to write a CV, but to impress employers with a great CV, follow our top 29 CV writing tips designed to help you get a job in 2023.

 - GCSEs (N5s in Scotland)

-Some companies prefer to hire candidates who’ve completed particular modules or certifications.
-Tailor your education section to match the requirements of the job description and include any relevant modules you’ve taken and qualifications you have.
+Some companies prefer to hire candidates who’ve completed particular modules or qualifications.
+Tailor your education section to match the job description’s requirements and include any relevant modules you’ve taken and qualifications you have.

 Here’s an example of a strong CV education section with a list of job-relevant modules:

-Employers seek well-rounded employees who possess the technical hard skills necessary to perform their tasks, as well as the transferable soft skills needed to fit into the company culture.
+Employers seek well-rounded employees who possess the job-specific skills necessary to perform their tasks, as well as the personality-related traits needed to fit into the company culture.

-Here’s a list of hard skills to highlight on your CV, depending on what industry you work in:
+Here’s a list of technical abilities to highlight on your CV, depending on what industry you work in:

 - Coding languages